 Unintentional and coincidental mixtures are addressed to some extent under health and safety legislation, environmental legislation and consumer legislation.

 Occupational health and safety legislation

 The Chemical Agents Directive 98/24/EC outlines the minimum requirements for the protection of workers health and safety arising, or likely to arise, from the effects of chemical agents in the workplace or the use of chemical agents at work.
-The Directive sets out obligations for employers, including carrying out an assessment of the risk to health and safety arising from the presence of chemical agents and specific protection and prevention measures.
+The Directive sets out the obligation for employers to carry out an assessment of the risk to health and safety arising from the presence of chemical agents and specific protection and prevention measures.
 The Directive specifies maximum levels for individual substances and explicitly refers to chemical agents in combination, including both unintentional and coincidental mixtures.

 Regarding food contaminants, with the exception of dioxins and dioxin-like compounds, Regulation 315/93/EEC on contaminants in food does not take mixture toxicity or combination effects.
 Regarding food contact materials, while Regulation 1935/2004/EC on materials and articles intended to come into contact with food considers cumulative effects, these are undefined and mixture toxicity is not considered.

 Regulation 396/2005/EC on maximum residue levels of pesticides in or on food and feed of plant and animal origin acknowledges the need for cumulative and mixture toxicity assessment when establishing maximum residue levels and identifies a role for EFSA, as discussed in the section on risk assessment for mixtures above.